 My son guessed the whole jar would add up to $56.33.
 I guessed it would be somewhere in the $39 range, and my daughter guessed it would be $100.

-But I was surprised to find the Publix coin counter would take 9% of what the kids had saved.
+I was surprised to find the Publix coin counter would take 9% of what the kids had saved.
 So that was a no-go for us.

-Actually, when you think about it, paying 9% is like getting ripped off at a discount when you consider that Coinstar says you’ll typically pay an 11.9% fee to change your coins into cash!
+When you think about it, paying 9% is like getting ripped off at a discount when you consider that Coinstar says you’ll typically pay an 11.9% fee to change your coins into cash!

-But in reality, the fees do vary by retailer.
 So our search for Coinstar alternatives that didn’t beat us over the head with fees was still on.

 (Editor’s note: Most Coinstar machines also offer the option to donate your money to charity.
-That usually involves a lesser fee of 7.5%.)
+That usually involves a fee of 7.5%.)

 Look to Your Credit Union for Free Coinstar Alternatives